3MAH/fedoo/docs/Install.rst

     * `PyVista <https://docs.pyvista.org/version/stable/>`_
       for results visualization and mesh utils.

-    * An efficient sparse matrix solver (pypardiso or petsc4py) depending on the processor as described below.
+    * An efficient sparse matrix solver (pypardiso, python-mumps or petsc4py) depending on the processor as described below.

 Full pip install